srinathsai/Forecasting-of-Political-bias-in-Twitter-and-GAB/README.md

 ## Datasets :
-2018 Twitter and GAB datasets in JSON formats were used.
+2018 Twitter and GAB datasets in JSON formats were used for this project.

 ## Methodology :
 - ### 1.
 Initial data preprocessing: